 No, it’s not grandma’s apple pie.
 There are no crunchy crumbles.
 But hey, if you want a truly sugar-free sweet treat after depriving yourself of your favorite desserts, this will be welcomed by your faces.
 We devoured ours in 30 seconds.

 Do you hear sirens?
 I’m paranoid the Fed Up Challenge police will arrest us.
+They say that fruit juice isn’t allowed but whole fruit is allowed.

 Look, if you eat the rest of the orange and get the fiber from it, we’ll just pretend this didn’t happen.
 It’ll be our little secret.
-Because whole oranges are allowed.

 And we’re not going to be eating this every doggone day.
 No, we are not.
 We.
 Are.
 Not.